3ichael7ambert/36.4.node-files/readme.md

 The optional `--out` flag can be used to specify an output filename for writing the content to a file.

 - **Example Usage**:
-  - Read and print a file: `node step2.js file.txt`
+  - Read and print a file: `node step2.js one.txt`
-  - Read and print a URL: `node step2.js http://example.com`
+  - Read and print a URL: `node step2.js http://google.com`
-  - Read and print with output to a file: `node step2.js --out output.txt file.txt`

 ### `step3.js`